New Culture Movement: Literature

 The literary output of this time was substantial, with many writers who later became famous (such as Mao Dun, Lao She, Lu Xun and Bing Xin) publishing their first works.
 For example, Lu Xun's essays and short fiction created a sensation with their condemnation of Confucian culture.
 "Diary of a Madman" directly implied that China's traditional culture was mentally cannibalistic, and The True Story of Ah Q showed typical Chinese people as weak and self-deceiving.
 Along with this musicians such as Yin Zizhong joined the movement through music.

+The New Culture Movement promoted women writers and condemned feudal traditions which had inhibited women from pursuing literary careers.

 Major figures

 Chen Duxiu

 Chen Duxiu founded the New Youth journal, which was a leading forum for debating the causes of China's weakness, as it laid the blame on Confucian culture.
-Chen Duxiu called for "Mr. Confucius" to be replaced by "Mr. Science" (賽先生 (赛先生, sài xiānsheng)) and "Mr. Democracy" (德先生 (dé xiānsheng)).
+Chen Duxiu called for "Mr. Confucius" to be replaced by "Mr. Science" (賽先生 (赛先生, sài xiānsheng)) and "Mr. Democracy" (德先生 (dé xiānsheng))."
 These two were regarded as the two symbols of the New Culture Movement and also its legacy.